|

 reflecting a long tradition of battles against orcs, goblinoids, trolls,

+and giants, and a deep understanding of metalworking.
 Common Magic Items: Common examples of items favored by shield

 dwarves include anvils of the blacksmith, style="FONT-STYLE: